spacetelescope/jdaviz/docs/index.rst

    ``jdaviz`` is one tool that is part of STScI's larger `Data Analysis Tools Ecosystem <https://jwst-docs.stsci.edu/jwst-post-pipeline-data-analysis>`_.

-``jdaviz`` is a package of astronomical data analysis visualization tools based on the Jupyter platform.
-These GUI-based tools link data visualization and interactive analysis.
+``jdaviz`` is a package of astronomical data analysis visualization tools based on the `Jupyter <https://jupyter.org/>`_ platform and the `glue
+<http://glueviz.org/>`_ data visualization framework.
+These GUI-based tools link
+data visualization and interactive analysis.
 They are designed to work within a Jupyter notebook cell, as a standalone desktop application, or as embedded windows within a website -- all with nearly-identical user interfaces.

 ``jdaviz`` applications currently include tools for interactive visualization of spectroscopic and imaging data.